-Now at this time it was difficult to find out a hotel to stay in but we found one and paid extra charges for availability of warm water which only we found out was a myth when we settled in our rooms, ironically there can nothing be done about it because bills have already been paid, let God be the judge to that.
-The view from the hotel was enthralling to the eyes, if you stand on the rooftop you are surrounded by the colorful mountains.
+Now at this time it was difficult to find out a hotel to stay in but we found one and paid extra charges for the availability of warm water which only we found out was a myth when we settled in our rooms, ironically there can nothing be done about it because bills have already been paid, let God be the judge to that.
+The view from the hotel was enthralling to the eyes if you stand on the rooftop you are surrounded by the colourful mountains.
 You feel like raising your hands like the concertmaster of the orchestra being played with the sounds of birds chirping and the sound of air stirring your ears, only if you are a music and

 Hunza—–Heaven on Earth

 Next day we started our journey towards Hunza which is sometimes captioned to be the heaven on earth.

 Whole way to Hunza is surrounded by various valleys, Rakaposhi top is worth mentioning.
 There was a café on the way suggested by our driver where we stopped for refreshment.
 The best thing about it was if you look around you, are surrounded by mountains and can have a clear view of K2, the top which is sprinkled by white snow.
 The moment you are looking at it, you feel like going all the way through to be at the top, which is not practically possible.
 Finally, we arrived in Hunza which is 102 kilometres further away from Gilgit, Some of the guys among us had appalling hunger and their only concern was finding good food.

 In Hunza, we stayed in hotel “Eagle’s Nest”.
 One of the distinguishing features of this restaurant is that it is at the possible highest point in Hunza, thereby named Eagle’s Nest.